ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ![Build and test flow](images/build.drawio.png){ height=70% }

-The build and test flow is one out of two flows, that run when a pull request is made to the main branch.
+The build and test flow is one out of two flows, that runs when a pull request is made to the main branch.
 This flow will build and run the test suite, and if the test suite passes, the flow will be marked as successful.
 If the test suite fails, the flow will be marked as failed.

 ![Playwright test flow](images/Playwright.drawio.png){ height=70% }